 Museu de Ciències Naturals de Barcelona - Edifici Fòrum

-The museum is housed inside the distinctive, triangular Forum building designed by the Swiss architects Jacques Herzog and Pierre de Meuron.
+The museum is housed inside the distinctive, triangular Forum building designed by the Swiss architects Jacques Herzog and Pierre de Meuron in 2004.
 It is 25 metres high and 180 metres wide.
 The rough dark-blue façade is interspersed with strips of glass reminiscent of water cascading from the roof.
 The structure is suspended in the air by seventeen pillars, creating a covered space for public use at street level.
 The Forum is an iconic landmark of the new Barcelona.

 You may be also interested